-When a team of designers build you a responsive website you know it will adapt intuitively to whatever device accesses it, but where is the evidence that proves this is a factor in commercial success?
+When a team of designers build you a responsive website, you know it will adapt intuitively to whatever device accesses it, but where is the evidence that proves this is a factor in commercial success?

 The content marketing company, Brand Point, found that over 90% of consumers’ buying decisions are affected by visual elements.
 In other words, if people land on your site and like the look of the place, they are more likely to stay and buy.

-Customers are driven away by high wait times and pages that take too long to appear; even way back in 2009, 47% of people expected a load time of just two seconds on a web page.
-In a study carried out by cloud service providers, Akamai, it was also found that 40% of web users clicked away if they had not gained access to a page within 3 seconds.
-That is a pretty slim window of opportunity, and it is fair to assume that people's expectations have increased since compiled.
+Customers are driven away by high wait times and pages that take too long to appear; even back in 2009, 47% of people expected a load time of just two seconds on a web page.
+In a study carried out by cloud service provider Akamai, it was also found that 40% of web users clicked away if they had not gained access to a page within 3 seconds.
+That is a pretty narrow window of opportunity, and it is fair to assume that people’s expectations have increased since compiled.

 Although external factors like a lack of Wi-Fi or 4G can also affect wait times, the importance of speed for business sites cannot be underestimated.
 Wed designers can write code for your responsive site that makes it selectively load the elements needed or even bring in graphics at a later stage.

 Design matters because it can significantly impact the number of new page visitors.
 These people have reached you through typing in specific search criteria and decided to click on the link to your site.
 Web designers, Domain7 has reported that in the case of their client Regent College, there was a leap of 99% in unique visitors after a revamp of their responsive web design.